Buying Condensing Steam Boiler For Your Industry | Is It Worth It?

 In summary, the gas-fired condensing steam boiler has two parts.
 One is the water heating part that also generates steam.
 The other one is the heat-extracting part having a finned tube condenser.
 Moreover, it has a circulation pump in some of the boilers that help increase the flow speed of exhaust gases.

 The water heating part mainly consists of the boiler shell, steam drum, flue pipe, and water softener.
-Besides that, condensing steam boilers also have a deaerator that eliminates mixed gases in feedwater from the supply.
+Besides that, the high efficiency condensing boiler also have a deaerator that eliminates mixed gases in feedwater from the supply.

 Overall boiler design is made of stainless steel.
 It has several metal-coated layers and an extra aluminum silicate insulation in some variants that decreases heat loss.
 All and all, these factors make it compact and durable against high pressure and temperature.